Skip to main content

 ReAct Agent

+The ReActAgent implements the ReAct (Reasoning and Acting) pattern, which structures agent behavior into a cyclical process of reasoning, action, and observation.
 This pattern allows agents to reason about a task, take actions using tools, observe results, and continue reasoning until reaching a conclusion.
+Let’s see how a ReActAgent approaches a simple question: Input prompt: “What is the current weather in Las Vegas?”
+First iteration:

 thought: I need to retrieve the current weather in Las Vegas.
 I can use the OpenMeteo function to get the current weather forecast for a location.